Filing a Claim for Refund (Publication 117)

 Water Rights Fee

-Disputes of water rights fees are considered Petitions for Reconsideration under the Water Code and must be filed with the State Water Resources Control Board, Division of Water Rights within thirty days from the date of the notice assessment.
+Disputes of water rights fees are considered Petitions for Reconsideration under the Water Code, which must be filed with the State Water Resources Control Board, Division of Water Rights, within 30 days from the date of the notice assessment.
+According to Regulation 1077, a Petition for Reconsideration must specify why you believe that no fee is due or how you believe the amount of fee has been miscalculated.
+A petition must also include either a copy of the notice of assessment or all the following information:

 PO Box 2000

-However, if you agree with the assessed fees but make an overpayment in error, you can file a claim for refund of the overpayment with the CDTFA using a CDTFA-101, Claim for Refund or Credit.
+However, if you agree with the assessed fees but made an overpayment in error, you can file a claim for refund of the overpayment with us using CDTFA-101, Claim for Refund or Credit.
 You can mail your completed claim to the address listed on the form.
-You must file your claim within six months of the date on which the fee was paid.
+You must file your claim within six months of the date on which you paid the fee.

 For more information

-If you need additional information regarding filing a claim for refund for special tax and fees programs, please see our Filing Claims for Refund - Special Taxes and Fees webpage which has a variety of information, including frequently asked questions and recordkeeping requirements.
+If you need additional information regarding filing a claim for refund for special tax and fee programs, see our Filing Claims for Refund – Special Taxes and Fee webpage which has a variety of information, including frequently asked questions and recordkeeping requirements.